Name Changes & Pronoun Designation

 Email Address Information

 VU users use the Identity Page to change their email address.
-After Logging in, Click menu (3 lines at left side > end-user user tools > set preferred email address/name.
+After Logging in, Click menu (3 lines at left side > end-user user tools > add email alias.
 You cannot change your VUnetID after enrollment/being hired at Vanderbilt.

 People Finder Directory